AltinGashi9/learn-git/README.md

 # learn-git

-This repo is used to learn git from Altin Bossi
+This repo is used to learn git from Diti boy